bxt/ivrea/README.md

 ### Morse

 The [morse Arduino code](morse) was my very first project, I wrote the code even before my Arduino arrived, it requires no wiring as it works with the built-in LED when the Arduino is connected to a computer via USB.
 It reads ASCII from the serial, converts to morse code, and then makes an LED blink accordingly.
-Of cource you could hook this up to a relay to drive an even bigger light.
+Of course you could hook this up to a relay to drive an even bigger light.

 After some time I decided to write a [test suite for this sketch in `test.cpp`](morse/test.cpp) inspired by [`rfielding/octaveRounder`'s tests](https://github.com/rfielding/octaveRounder/blob/master/test/harness.cpp) which allows me to write new features without having to connect an Arduino.

 ### Fade LED array

 My second project creates a smooth marquee of LEDs using PWM, and also uses an input from a poti for speed control.
-This showcases the analog capabilities of the arduino unit.
-The code in [`fadeLedArray.ino`](fadeLedArray.ino) might require some finetuning depending on the exact LED you use.
+This showcases the analog capabilities of the Arduino unit.
+The code in [`fadeLedArray.ino`](fadeLedArray.ino) might require some fine-tuning depending on the exact LED you use.
 The wiring is also very easy, just connect the LEDs to the PWP pins and ground with a resistor in series, and the middle pin from the poti to an analog pin.
 To smooth out the analog readings I used the code from [`readAnalogVoltageSmooth.ino`](readAnalogVoltageSmooth.ino).

 ![Animation of the fading LEDs](fadeLedArray.gif?raw=true)

 ### LED piano

 The [LED piano](./ledPiano) is a fun and debugging project.
-The [arduino code](ledPiano/ledPiano.ino) is reading messages from the serial port like `H4`, `L1` etc. to toggle pins high and low.
-You could just send those from the serial monitor in Adruino IDE, but it's way faster and fun to do it from a browser.
+The [Arduino code](ledPiano/ledPiano.ino) is reading messages from the serial port like `H4`, `L1` etc. to toggle pins high and low.
+You could just send those from the serial monitor in Arduino IDE, but it's way faster and fun to do it from a browser.
 This way you can also do it on a phone, or some other computer in the same network.
 For that, there is [a server written](ledPiano/index.js) with [node.js](https://nodejs.org/), [express](https://expressjs.com/), [ws](https://github.com/websockets/ws) and [serialport](https://serialport.io/) libraries that will accept messages from a websocket connection and forward them to a serial port.
 It also serves a [basic client file in plain JS](ledPiano/public/index.html) that displays some buttons for control, and also accepts touch and keyboard input.
 Aside from driving LEDs, this can also be used to fiddle with ICs without having to wire many things and debouncing buttons and so on.

 ![Video of the leds being controlled by keyboard](ledPiano/ledPiano.gif?raw=true)